Wilmington Tree Commission

 Plant Native Trees

-The Wilmington Tree Commission encourages all to plant native, especially when it comes to trees.
+The Wilmington Tree Commission encourages all to plant native trees, especially when it comes to trees.
 But why native tree species?
 “Native tree species” refers to species of trees that occur naturally in each region and have evolved over a long period of time in association with the physical and biological environment of that region.
-The reason we are only including natives on these lists is due to the importance of the mutual relationships between natives and their biotic communities (the living environment).
-Plants co-evolve usually in a symbiotic relationship with other organisms and other trees.
-Exotic invasive trees (species from other countries that are so aggressive they out compete the native plants) can and often do overtake a native community.
-Thus, limiting many other organisms that depend on these native diminished plants.
-Exotic invasives have higher seed amounts and dispersal, holding on to leaves later in the fall than the natives, growing faster and overarching over a native community blocking out the sun, and hogging the water in the ground.
+We are including only natives on these lists because of the importance of the mutual relationships between natives and their biotic communities (their living environments).
+Plants usually coevolve in symbiotic relationships with other organisms and other trees.
+Exotic invasive trees (species from other countries that are so aggressive they outcompete native plants) can and often do overtake native communities.
+Thus, they limit many other organisms that depend on these native diminished plants.
+Exotic invasives have higher seed amounts and dispersal, holding on to leaves later in the fall than the natives, growing faster and overwhelming a native community, blocking out the sun, and hogging the water in the ground.
 All plants have value, but the wrong plant can change our local ecology.

 Trees and the Land Development Code